Foundations of Computation

 Office Hours, E-mail, and Web

 My office is room 313 in Lansing Hall.
 My office phone extension is 3398.
-I will announce office hours as soon as my schedule is set, but you are welcome in my office any time you can find me there.
-You are strongly encouraged to use office hours!
+I am on campus most days, and you are welcome to come in anytime you can find me there.
+Here are my tentative regular office hours but note that I am often available outside these times and that your office visits are certainly not restricted to my regular office hours!

 My e-mail address is firstname.lastname@example.org.

 There is a Web page for this course at http://math.hws.edu/eck/cs229/.
 I will post weekly readings and assignments on that page.

 Here is a tentative weekly schedule of topics for the course: